glasgowm148/Phenotype/README.md

 # Timeline

-* Fixed py2/3 bug
+* Done
-* Switched os.cwd to pathlib for cross-platform support
+    * Enabled cross-platform support
     * Created data/snps_of_interest.txt which can be loaded with SNPs to specifically query against your dataset
     * dbSNP lookup functionality added
-* Removed _GUI.py
-* Enabled the commented out code and imported panda
+    * CSV Export working
-* dbSNP Crawler added to import risk allele / freq
+    * Crawl dbSNP - added to import risk allele / freq
+    * Crawl Clinivar - import clinical significance
 * In Progress
   * Tidying up HTML/CSS/Tabular
+  * Filter by mutations only
 * To Do
-  * Search / Filter
   * ONIM Support
   * Bookmark
   * User Login with upload